 Adverse reactions that resulted in discontinuation were reported by 11.2% of OXYTROL-treated patients in Study 1 and 10.7% of OXYTROL-treated patients in Study 2.
 Most of these discontinuations were due to application site reaction.
 In the two pivotal studies, no patient discontinued OXYTROL treatment due to dry mouth.

-The following adverse reactions have been identified during post approval use of OXYTROL: dizziness and somnolence.
+The following adverse reactions have been identified during post approval use of OXYTROL.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

 Additional Oxytrol Information